AyeshaAbdelazim/AI-and-Omics-Research-Internship-2025/README.md

 # AI-and-Omics-Research-Internship-2025

 This repository contains the assignments and final project completed during my AI Omics internship.
-The projects cover the full pipeline of bioinformatics data analysis, from initial environment setup to differential gene expression (DGE) analysis.

 ---